wise0704/cmd-powerline/README.md

 This is where you can customise the styles in detail.
 The configuration is done in two parts: profiles and segments.

-Segments are the definitions of sections of text, and profiles are the definitions of how to arrange the segments plus other configurations.
+Segments are the definitions of sections of text, and profiles are the definitions of how to arrange the segments.

-When initialisation is done by calling `init.cmd`, by default it loads the `p_default` profile.
-Additional profile names as arguments to `init.cmd` (without the prefix "`p_`") will apply the profiles in the order.
+When initialisation is done by calling `init.cmd` with no arguments, it loads the `p_default` profile.
+Profile names passed as arguments to `init.cmd` (without the prefix "`p_`") will apply the profiles in the order.

 > For example, `init.cmd default detailed newline` will apply `p_default`, `p_detailed` and `p_newline` profiles in that order.